mdo91/Exercism-swift/README.md

 # Exercism-swift
-Set of algorithmic challenges provided by exercism platform about swift language and its generic functions. feel free to check the solutions.
+Set of algorithmic challenges provided by exercism platform about swift language and its generic functions.

+Feel free to check the solutions :]